Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 Depression is more likely aged 30 – 40.
 Even if you haven’t experienced it before.

-So summing all of this up, I don’t feel so bad having a midi life crisis now.
+Okay, after doing all of this research, I don’t feel so bad for having a midi life crisis now.
+So what If I’m not married, maybe I just haven’t met the one yet.

-I grew the fringe out, quit my job and completely changed my career, then I started my own business, during the pandemic, which must be the craziest times ever to go self employed.
+At 29 I dyed my hair blonde and got a fringe (I never get fringes, they don’t suit me at all).
+Then I grew the fringe out, quit my job and completely changed my career, then I quit again and started my own business – during the pandemic, which must be one of the craziest times ever to go self employed.

-Twenty year old Sophie wasn’t supportive of marriage at all.
-She’d tell me to ‘get a grip, at least you can afford nice booze.
+As for conforming to social pressures and thinking there was something wrong with me, well twenty something year old Sophie would have been mortified.
+Young twenty year old me wasn’t supportive of marriage at all.
+She’d tell me to “Get a grip, at least you can afford nice booze now.”

 You become less neurotic and your personality beings to stabilise (apparently).
-Yes you’ve got bad habits, but you don’t care about it anymore.
-I am what I am.
+I’m not sure why this didn’t work on me.
+Yes you’ve got bad habits, but you don’t care about it anymore, I am what I am.
+If you don’t like it, there’s the door.

 You’re body confident.
 Worrying about how you look gets buried under more important stuff.
-Your image doesn’t consume you.
+Your image insecurities don’t consume you anymore.
+In fact you quite like who you are.

-You know how to dress and you own a killer wardrobe.
+You know how to dress for your shape and you own a killer (expensive) wardrobe.
 Bad clothes day?
 Those are in the past.

-You progress with your career.
-You start to become finically stable and (hopefully) take time to learn better money habits.
+You earn more and you’re financially stable.
+Men?
+Who needs them.
+You progress with your career/ business and (hopefully) take time to learn better money habits.

-You settle down or you become OK with being single.
+You settle down or you become okay with being single.
 Either way you’re self assured.
 You realise how to make yourself happy.

-You get to travel more.
-More money means more opportunities for holidays.
-Sure you might not go back packing around Thailand on the back of a motor cycle for months but now you can afford all inclusive at a five star hotel and are less likely to get an STD.
+Holidays!
+More money brings more opportunities for holidays.
+Sure you might not go backpacking around Thailand on the back of a motor cycle for a few months, but at least now you can afford all inclusive at a five star hotel.
+Let’s face it, you’re also far less likely to get an STD.

 We experience our sexual peak.
 We get busy and enjoy it.
 It’s all about us now ladies.
 We know what we like and what we don’t.
 We’re not afraid to ask for it.

 You realise you don’t have to drink to have fun.
-Exercising becomes good fun.
-Your body becomes a temple.
+Exercising is also good fun.
+Actually self care becomes a hobby and your body becomes a temple.
 Sugar?
 No thank you.

-How have you found Turing 30?
-I think it’s actually kind of cool when you get used to it.
+How have you found turning 30?
+Comment below and share my post if you found it helpful.
+I think being in my thirties is actually kind of cool once you get used to it.